wylResearch/KC-GenRe/README.md

 # KC-GenRe
-The codes for paper `KC-GenRe: A Knowledge-constrained Generative Re-ranking Method Based on Large Language Models for Knowledge Graph Completion` will be released soon.
+Paper `KC-GenRe: A Knowledge-constrained Generative Re-ranking Method Based on Large Language Models for Knowledge Graph Completion`.

+The codes and datasets will be released soon.